Shopify/hydrogen/README.md

 Hydrogen is a set of tools, utilities, and best-in-class examples for building a commerce application with [Remix](https://remix.run/).

+Hydrogen legacy v1, which is not built on Remix, is available here: https://github.com/Shopify/hydrogen-v1

 Get started with Hydrogen with the instructions below ⬇️

 ## Getting Started